Stepping Stone is for working women. What if I don’t have a job?

 Are all of your programs in-house?

 No. Residents are expected to attend a meeting of Alcoholics Anonymous every day.
 In addition, at Stepping Stone there is an open women’s AA meeting (every Monday at 7:30 p.m.) and a Stepping Stone-only women’s meeting (1st and 2nd Wednesday of the month at 7:30 p.m.).
 There is also an Alumni Dinner and Meeting (3rd Wednesday of the month).
+There is a monthly H&I meeting on Sunday nights.

 Can I come to Stepping Stone if I do not have a problem with alcohol?